-Forty-two brick and mortar Main Street retailers reported that their sales grew 13.5% on average by using Bridge's Smart Product service
+Forty-two brick and mortar Main Street retailers reported that their sales grew up to 18% by using Bridge's Smart Product service

 Product syncing helps retailers sell more by allowing them to show more product online and reducing their time in front of a computer-thereby letting them spend more time with their customers.
 Product syncing works by using a crowd-sourcing strategy and enabling retailers to share brand-supplied products.

 , a gift shop in the suburbs of Chicago, reported a 50% increase in sales for Vietri and Herend due to the store using Bridge's product-syncing service.
 "Without Bridge, I would never have the business I have," said owner Sera Alioto.
 Royal Gifts

 , a boutique in North Carolina, also reported a 50% increase in sales for Vietri due to product syncing.
 "It is extremely helpful with brides, as it allows them to see all the magnificent options that are out there," shared boutique owner Tonya Parish.
 "It is difficult to have every item in your store.
 It also helps me have a better understanding of what each brand offers."

 Using product syncing, authorized retailers are able to show brand-supplied selections on their websites including new introductions.
 The brands maintain the product prices, pictures, and information.
 Shoppers then make purchases on the retailers' websites using this brand-supplied product data.
 By sharing this product data, retailers are freed from maintenance work and may show the brand's full line.